Finances! UGH!! Where do you start? How do you start a budget?

 Even at my age, this adulting thing isn’t always fun.
 Especially when it comes to finances!
 But part of becoming an adult is taking on financial responsibilities.

-I am NOT a financial guru, but I do know a few things about creating a budget and sticking to it.
-I figured all of this out through trial and error and a lot of life lessons.
-What I do works for me and I know it will work for you too!
+I want to start this post by stating that I’m NOT a financial guru, but I do know a few things about creating a budget and sticking to it.
+I figured all of this out through trial and error and a lot of life lessons that gave me good kicks in the rear when it came to money.

 Budget – Budget – Budget!
 I’m sure you’ve heard that word a million times.
-We all know the key to financial success is creating a budget.
+We all know the key to financial success is creating a personalized budget.

 But it is more than just creating a budget, sticking to your budget is the most important aspect of budgeting…and the hardest!

 At one point in my life, I could write numbers down on paper until my hand was ready to fall off but I was still failing at budgeting because I didn’t have control of my spending.
-Can you relate to this?

 No one sat me down and explained how to balance a checkbook or how missing or being late on a bill payment could adversely affect my credit score.
 Heck…I didn’t even know I had a credit score then!
-I had to learn everything the hard way!

-Going from two incomes to one and making that work REALLY woke me up to the concept of sticking to a budget!
+Going from two incomes to one and making that work REALLY woke me up to the concept of sticking to a budget and staying on track!
 Although I made a consistent salary as a teacher, I didn’t have wiggle room.
 One extra expense had me juggling plates.
 By strictly budgeting, I was able to find room and relax knowing I had everything covered.

-We are going to start with a basic budget…budgeting 101 so to say.
+We’re going to start with a basic budget…budgeting 101 so to say.
 When you are just starting out, my suggestion is to keep it simple…don’t make it harder than it has to be.

 It all comes down to tracking your money.
-There are all sorts of ways to do this, but I’m a visual and pencil and paper person so of course, I’ve created a simple beginners budget worksheet for you to start with.
+There are all sorts of ways to do this, but I’m a visual and pencil and paper person so of course, I’ve created a simple beginner’s budget worksheet for you to start with.

 Using the proper tool (a fully functioning budget) to track your income and expenses; you just might see you have more than you thought.